PRE BOARDING QUESTIONS

 Prior to boarding our vessel, every passenger will be asked the following questions.
 If you answer ‘yes’ to any of these questions, unfortunately you won’t be permitted to join our tour.
 We understand that missing a tour can be disappointing, however for the safety of both passengers and staff we must ensure these conditions are met.

-- In the past 14 days have you been diagnosed with COVID-19 or tested for COVID-19 and awaiting results?
+Been diagnosed with COVID-19 or tested for COVID-19 and awaiting results?

-- In the past 14 days have you had close contact with or cared for anyone who is known to have COVID-19 or awaiting test results?
+Been in close contact with or cared for anyone who is known to have COVID-19 or awaiting test results?

 CHANGES TO OUR BOOKING OFFICE AND WHILST ON TOUR

-- Our booking office displays signs for safe social distancing and hand sanitiser is provided.
+Our booking office displays signs for safe social distancing and hand sanitiser is provided.
 Regular cleaning of frequently touched areas is undertaken.

-- Maximum 16 customers are allowed within the booking office at one time, we ask that once you have checked in for your tour you wait outside the building for further instruction.
+Maximum 16 customers are allowed within the booking office at one time, we ask that once you have checked in for your tour you wait outside the building for further instruction.

-- Whilst we do recommend our Burke ¾ length sailing jackets for passengers, we understand if you may wish to use your own, please keep in mind just how cold in can get out on the water, many passenger wear our jackets on top of their own.
+Our jackets undergo a cleaning and rotational system which means that jackets are hung and dried for a minimum of 48 hours in-between use.
+Whilst we do recommend our Burke ¾ length sailing jackets for passengers, we understand if you may wish to use your own, please keep in mind just how cold in can get out on the water, many passenger wear our jackets on top of their own.

-- Our skipper and crew are well informed about and apply regular hand washing and / or sanitising routines.
-If the skipper or crew display any cold or flu-like symptoms, the upcoming tours will be cancelled and a full refund will be issued.
+Our skipper and crew are well informed about and apply regular hand washing and / or sanitising routines.
+If the skipper or crew display any cold or flu-like symptoms, the upcoming tours will be canceled and a full refund will be issued.
 Tours will only be resumed once the staff have been tested for COVID-19 and returned a negative result.